redis/redis-om-dotnet/README.md

 ##### Register IIdGenerationStrategy

 To Register an `IIdGenerationStrategy` with the `DocumentAttribute` class, simply call `DocumentAttribute.RegisterIdGenerationStrategy` passing in the strategy name, and the implementation of `IIdGenerationStrategy` you want to use.
-Let's say for example you had the `StaticIncrementStrategy, which maintains a static counter in memory, and increments ids based off that counter:
+Let's say for example you had the `StaticIncrementStrategy`, which maintains a static counter in memory, and increments ids based off that counter:

 ```csharp
 public class StaticIncrementStrategy : IIdGenerationStrategy